rht-labs/sre-enablement-content/exercises/3-return-of-the-monitoring/3-Service-Level-Agreements.md

 ## SLAs
 Exciting times for PetBattle!
-As the interest for the tournament service is growing fast
+As the interest for the PetBattle is growing fast, a network channel wants to create a game based on PetBattle!

-Another
+### Introduce Tournament Feature
+Tournament feature is

+Introduce automated deployments
+[TODO] Figure out the best place